MA (Medieval Studies)

 College of Arts, Social Sciences, & Celtic Studies

-Either a Second Class Honours Grade 1 BA, or a GPA of 3.5 or equivalent international undergraduate degree (at NFQ level 8), in a relevant subject.
-Selection is based on an applicant’s academic record, academic references stating her or his potential for completing a research project, as well as on samples of the applicant’s written work.
+A BA (NFQ level 8) of Second Class Honours Grade 2, with Second Class Honours Grade 1, or international equivalent (e.g., GPA of 3.3) in a participating discipline (Archaeology, Classics, History, or English, French, German or Irish Language & Literature).
+Selection is based on applicants' academic record, academic references stating their potential for completing a research project, as well as on a sample of applicants' written work.

 Average intake: 15

 Closing date: You are advised to apply early, which may result in an early offer; see the offer round dates